How Unicount accounting service works

 It is easy to order annual accounts from your Client Dashboard.
 You only pay the minimum fee at the start and then we look in to see the actual scope of the work.
 Once the scope is established and agreed we charge the additional fees before commencing and preparing your accounts.

 If you still feel like doing it be warned that the process is not an easy one and the user experience has never been designed to please someone who is not an Estonian and already a qualified accountant.
-So please be patient when doing it on your own in English.
+So please be patient when doing it on your own.

 What software does Unicount use for the accounting service?